Little Pine State Park

 Free Camping for Campground Hosts: 1 host position

 Camping Cottages: The three cottages comfortably sleep five people.
-Each cottage has two sets of single bunks, a full-size bed, wooden floors, windows, porch and electric lights, heat and outlets.
-Each site has a fire ring and picnic table.
+Each cottage has two sets of single bunks, a full-size bed, wooden floors, windows, electric heat, porch, picnic table, fire ring and electric lights and outlets.

 Make a reservation.

-Yurts: Located in the campground, the two Mongolian style tents are round, on a wooden deck and sleep five people in single bunks and double/single bunks.
-Yurts have a cooking stove, refrigerator, microwave oven, table, chairs, electric heat and outlets, fire ring and picnic table.
+Yurts: These round, canvas and wood walled tents have a wooden deck and sleep five people in bunk beds.
+Yurts have a cooking stove, refrigerator, microwave oven, countertop, table, chairs, electric heat and outlets, fire ring, picnic table and are adjacent to a water pump.
 A shower house is nearby.

 Make a reservation.